-DRCOG urges Congress to consider the following in support of local and regional planning.
+DRCOG further urges Congress to consider the following in support of local and regional planning.

-DRCOG supports improving the coordination of housing, community development, transportation, energy, and environmental policy in the United States; coordinating federal policies and investments to promote sustainable development; and, encouraging comprehensive regional planning for livable communities and the implementation of sustainable development.
-DRCOG supports continued funding for programs such as HUD's Sustainable Communities Regional Planning Grant, the combined HUD Sustainable Communities Challenge, and DOT TIGER II planning grants, and supports future funding for

-- programs such as those described in the Livable Communities Act of 2009. - As part of its efforts to incorporate sustainability into Metro Vision, the DRCOG Board has identified a goal of accommodating 50 percent of new housing and 75 percent of new employment within designated urban centers, which in turn will promote other goals, including reducing VMT per capita, single-occupant vehicle mode share, per capita transportation greenhouse gas emissions, and per capita water use.
-DRCOG supports federal policies and investments that contribute to the successful development of urban centers through out metropolitan areas. - DRCOG supports federal funding, regulatory support and other incentives to bolster local and regional efforts to increase the supply of affordable housing, including housing suitable for older adults. - DRCOG supports legislation that provides federal assistance to states to update land use planning legislation to promote improved quality of life, regionalism and sustainable economic development. - DRCOG respects private property rights within a legal context that protects local land use authority.
+- DRCOG supports improving the coordination of housing, community development, transportation, energy, and environmental policy in the United States; coordinating federal policies and investments to promote sustainable development; and, encouraging comprehensive regional planning for livable communities and the implementation of sustainable development. - DRCOG supports federal policies and investments that contribute to the successful development of urban centers and transit station areas throughout metropolitan areas. - DRCOG supports federal funding, regulatory support and other incentives to bolster local and regional efforts to increase the supply of affordable housing, including housing suitable for fixed-income older adults. - DRCOG respects private property rights within a legal context that protects local land use authority.
 It is also important to emphasize that governmental actions often add value to private property.
-While acknowledging that there are concerns over a potential for inappropriate uses of that authority, DRCOG believes the U.S. Supreme Court decisions defining constitutional restrictions on local government regulation of private property and the use of eminent domain are adequate to protect both public and private rights.
-When these restrictions are coupled with established precedents of the Colorado Supreme Court, protections accorded to landowners are reasonable, appropriate and balanced.
-DRCOG opposes further restrictions on the ability of governmental entities to regulate private property for the benefit of the public and opposes takings and eminent domain legislation that goes beyond the existing rulings of the U.S. Supreme Court and the Colorado Supreme Court as an attempt to unconstitutionally restrict local land use authority. - Federal agencies and elected officials must respect local and regional plans and land use authority.
-This includes ensuring that funding decisions and the siting of federal and other facilities are consistent with those plans and respect local and regional land use authority.

-Federal agencies and elected officials also must ensure maximum local and regional participation in those decisions.

-- The federal government must protect open space, including natural habitats, by fully funding the land conservation, preservation and infrastructure improvement trust fund programs and providing new incentives for land conservation. - Federal investments in local and regional data and information programs help DRCOG deliver improved information, tools and services for local and regional planning and decision-making.
+While acknowledging concerns over potential inappropriate uses of that authority, DRCOG believes the U.S. Supreme Court decisions defining constitutional restrictions on local government regulation of private property and the use of eminent domain are adequate to protect both public and private rights.
+When these restrictions are coupled with established

+- precedents of the Colorado Supreme Court, protections accorded to landowners are reasonable, appropriate and balanced.
+DRCOG opposes further restrictions on the ability of governmental entities to regulate private property for the benefit of the public and opposes takings and eminent domain legislation that goes beyond the existing rulings of the U.S. Supreme Court and the Colorado Supreme Court as an attempt to unconstitutionally restrict local land use authority. - Federal agencies and elected officials must respect and support local and regional plans and land use authority.
+This includes ensuring funding decisions and the siting of federal and other facilities are consistent with those plans and respect local and regional land use authority.
+Federal agencies and elected officials also must ensure maximum local and regional participation in those decisions. - The federal government must protect open space, including natural habitats, by fully funding the land conservation, preservation and infrastructure im provement trust fund programs and providing new incentives for land conservation. - Federal investments in local and regional data and information programs help DRCOG deliver improved information, tools and services for local and regional planning and decision-making.
 DRCOG supports continued funding for these programs and legislation that requires local, regional and state governments to proactively share digital data with the public.